yevdyko/tescoin/README.md

 Objective of the Tescoin project
 ================================

-To develop a website which enable users to search the Tesco on-line shopping catelog and display the searched items priced in bitcoins using the real time exchange rate obtained from the bittylicious bitcoin exchange.
+To develop a website which enable users to search the Tesco on-line shopping catalog and display the searched items priced in bitcoins using the real time exchange rate obtained from the bittylicious bitcoin exchange.

 User Stories
 ============